 Both the Code of Civil Procedure and the rules of arbitration of CICA expressly provide for the separability of arbitration agreements, to the effect that the validity of the arbitration clause is independent from the validity of the contract comprising it.

 Is there anything particular to note in your jurisdiction with regard to multi-party or multi-contract arbitration?

 Although the law does not state to this effect in any provision, claims arising out of or in connection with more than one contract may be brought in one arbitral proceeding as long as the arbitration agreements are compatible with respect to the number of arbitrators adjudicating the case and the constitution of the arbitral tribunal, for example.

-As for the consolidation of the proceedings, the arbitration law in Romania neither makes any specific provision for it similar to the provision currently existing under ICC rules, nor does it exclude such possibility.
+The situation is similar with respect to the consolidation of the proceedings, for which the arbitration law in Romania neither comprises specific provisions (such as the ones currently existing under ICC rules), but nor it excludes such possibility.
 Therefore, theoretically, the consolidation of arbitral proceedings is possible.
 The traditional view is that the parties’ consent is required for the consolidation of separate arbitral proceedings where the arbitral tribunals are constituted of different arbitration panels.
 Otherwise, constitution of the arbitral tribunal may be considered to breach the arbitration agreement.

 How is the law applicable to the substance determined?

 The arbitral tribunal applies the substantive law designated by the parties.
 If no law has been designated, the arbitral tribunal applies the law that it deems appropriate in light of the elements of the dispute.
 In all cases, the arbitral tribunal shall take into account the trade usages and professional rules.